 I’m peeking out at the truth now and then.

 I’m examining a long and loving relationship…not necessarily to end it…but to really look at what is best for me in the future.
 How to make the moves to protect myself.
-I’ve know what to do for a long time.
+I’ve known what to do for a long time.
 Yet I’m still grappling with the fear of breaking the structure that keeps me in one piece.

 Will I survive?
 Will I thrive?
 Or will I look back with regret that I have broken what was my life for so long?